jarajapu/time-series-1/README.md

 #### Writing to OpenTSDB

-We can use a TimeSeries client to push telnet/netcat style writes to OpenTSDB.
+You can use a TimeSeries client to push telnet/netcat style writes to OpenTSDB.
 If no hostname and port are specified, this gem defaults to 127.0.0.1:4242.
-To insert a metric into OpenTSDB using a configured client, create a new `Metric` object first and then use the client.write call as shown below :
+To insert a metric into OpenTSDB using a configured client, create a new `Metric` object first and then use the `client.write` call as shown below :

 ```ruby
 metric_config = {